NethermindEth/Forta-Agents/ownership-transfer-agent/README.md

-# Ownership Transfer
+# Ownership Transfer - Filecoin

 ## Description

-This bot reports when the OwnershipTransferred event is emitted and the `from` address is a non zero address.
+This bot reports when the `OwnershipTransferred` event is emitted and the `from` address is a non zero address on Filecoin.

 ## Supported Chains

-- Ethereum
-- Optimism
-- BNB Smart Chain
-- Polygon
-- Fantom
-- Arbitrum
-- Avalanche
+- Filecoin

 ## Alerts